If you’re already a Hitchhiker, log in to access this content.

 Finding Saved Filter IDs

-You can view your Saved Filters and their IDs from the Saved Filters tab in Account Settings.
+You can view your Saved Filters and their IDs from the Saved Filters section of the Knowledge Graph Configuration sub-tab.
 You’ll need to use these IDs when it comes time to build your Pages and Answers.